Home

 AES with 256 bits has more chances to keep you protected from almost all kinds of brute force attacks.

-There are messengers like Skype and Google Hangouts that store encryption keys in their own servers; which significantly means that anyone who has the access to the servers can peep into your account and would be able to read your every single message.
+There are messengers like Skype and Google Hangouts that store encryption keys on their own servers, which significantly means that anyone who has the access to the servers can peep into your account and would be able to read your every single message.

 Therefore, choose an encrypted messaging software that enables you to set up your own server.
 Make sure the ball is in your court, i.e., have the control that you have access to the database.